Nursing: RN to BSN

 - Admission to Coppin State University (CSU) through the Office of Admissions.
 Apply online

-- Competitive Admission Process [FALL only] to the Helene Fuld School of Nursing (HFSON) in the College of Health Professions (CHP) through the Student Affairs and Retention Office (STAR).
+- Competitive Admission Process [FALL only] to the Helene Fuld School of Nursing (HFSON) in the College of Health Professions (CHP) through the College of Health Professions Academic Success Center, formerly STAR office.
 Application

 - EARLY Decision Deadline = December 1st each year

 - FINAL Deadline = July 15th each year

-- Official Transcripts from each college attended prior to CSU indicating successful completion of Prerequisite and General Education Requirements (GERs) courses submitted to both the CSU Office of Admissions and the STAR Office in the CHP.
+- Official Transcripts from each college attended prior to CSU indicating successful completion of Prerequisite and General Education Requirements (GERs) courses submitted to both the CSU Office of Admissions and the College of Health Professions Academic Success Center.
 If you have any foreign education, you must submit an evaluation of your foreign coursework by one of the following: World Education Service or Josef Silny & Associates.